Get Matched With Architecture Programs

 Search Programs Offering Architecture Majors

-Career Outlook
+Job Outlook

-Architecture careers are competitive and that is the main reason you should continue your education once licensed.
+Architecture careers are competitive, and that is the main reason you should continue your education once licensed.
 Because the education and experience required to become an architect is extensive, you can, for the most part, expect your income to rise in direct proportion to your level of experience.

 Advancing From Here

 Advancing in the field of architecture requires a combination of experience and knowledge.
-Those wishing to pursue a management position within a firm should consider earning their Master's degree in architecture with a minor in business.
-Other advancements are available as you work your way up the levels of major firms.
+Those wishing to pursue a management position within a firm should consider earning their master's degree in architecture with a minor in business.
+Other advancements are available as you work your way up to a major firm.
+You can also advance your career by focusing on a specific area of the field and furthering your education to reflect your interest.
+Here are some examples of specialty areas within the field of architecture:

 • Historic preservation: renovation and restoration of historic sites and homes to modernize while retaining the original form